Blendify/blender-manual/blender_docs/manual/data_system/files/open.rst

    When existing  you are **not** asked to save unsaved changes to the scene you were previously working on.
    So take care to save your work.

-   On MS-Windows there is a :ref:`preferences-save_load` option to warn on exit.
+   On MS-Windows there is a :ref:`prefs-save_load` option to warn on exit.

 Options